MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/new-chat-not-initiated-portal.md

 The issue might occur in the following scenarios:

 - Agents aren't configured in the queue.
-- The **Allowed Presence** option isn't updated in the work stream: The default work streams that are shipped out-of-the-box don't have **Allowed Presence** values in the workstream.
+- The **Allowed Presence** option isn't updated in the workstream: The default workstreams shipped out-of-the-box don't have **Allowed Presence** values.

 ## Resolution